Durable Driveways That Handle Daily Traffic and Weather

 Control joints are cut into the surface to direct cracking along planned lines rather than allowing random cracks to form.
 They do not prevent cracking but make it less visible and easier to manage.

-Why does a driveway need a compacted base in Belle Center?
+Why does a driveway need a compacted base?

 Soil movement from freeze-thaw cycles can cause concrete to crack or settle if the base is not stable.
 A compacted gravel base distributes weight evenly and reduces the risk of shifting.